Mecanum wheel

-The mecanum wheel is an omnidirectional wheel design for a land-based vehicle to move in any direction.
+A Mecanum wheel is an omnidirectional wheel design for a land-based vehicle to move in any direction.
 It is sometimes called the Swedish wheel or Ilon wheel after its inventor, Bengt Erland Ilon (1923–2008), who conceived of the concept while working as an engineer with the Swedish company Mecanum AB, and patented it in the United States on November 13, 1972.

+It consists of a series of rubberized external rollers set at a 45° angle to the wheel.
+Each wheel is independently-driven, and the direction of travel is dependent on the interaction between the directions each wheel is driven in relative to the others.

+Uses include forklifts which require very tight maneuvering, autonomous robots, and wheelchairs.

 Design

-The mecanum wheel is a form of tireless wheel, with a series of rubberized external rollers obliquely attached to the whole circumference of its rim.
+The Mecanum wheel is a form of tireless wheel, with a series of rubberized external rollers obliquely attached to the whole circumference of its rim.
 These rollers typically each have an axis of rotation at 45° to the wheel plane and at 45° to the axle line.
 Each Mecanum wheel is an independent non-steering drive wheel with its own powertrain, and when spinning generates a propelling force perpendicular to the roller axle, which can be vectored into a longitudinal and a transverse component in relation to the vehicle.

-The typical Mecanum design is the four-wheel configuration as demonstrated by one of the URANUS omni-directional mobile robot (pictured) or a wheelchair with Mecanum wheels (similar to that pictured)., with an alternating with left- and right-handed rollers whose axles at the top of the wheel are parallel to the diagonal of the vehicle frame (and hence perpendicular to the diagonal when at where the bottom of the wheel contacts the ground).
+The typical Mecanum design is a four-wheel configuration with an alternating with left- and right-handed rollers whose axles at the top of the wheel are parallel to the diagonal of the vehicle frame (and hence perpendicular to the diagonal when at where the bottom of the wheel contacts the ground).
 In such a way, each wheel will generate a thrust roughly parallel to the corresponding frame diagonal.
 By varying the rotational speed and direction of each wheel, the summation of the force vectors from each of the wheels will create both linear motions and/or rotations of the vehicle, allowing it to maneuver around with minimal need for space.
 For example: